ha1ix/esquelete-main/.vercel/output/functions/_render.func/home/user/Documents/Code/Git/esquelete/esquelete-main/src/pages/what/works2.md

     ]
 ---

-Automated annual grants to the following groups, among others:
+Automated rerurring grants not limited to the following:

 - Electronic Frontier Foundation
 - Effective Ventures Foundation